Azona77/AHK-QuickCommand/README.md

 ## Note
 - Requires: AutoHotkey v1.1+
-- Commands should be defined as a function in the following format:
+- Commands should be defined in the following format:
 ```AutoHotKey
 ; Example Commands
     ; To Exclude: change "func(){" to "func( ){"